infinispan/infinispan-ansible-benchmark/README.md

 Running a playbook will run the respective roles for each of these.
 If instead you want to run a subset you can use the operation argument as such `ansible-playbook -e operation=run`.

+#### JFR Hyperfoil

+To record Hyperfoil into JFR files we need to enable the options.
+It is possible to record on the controller and the agents separately, which with a different approach.
+To collect on the controller, when running the controller benchmark to start, pass the `-e hyperfoil_jfr=true` argument.

+The agents are started by the controller.
+Therefore, we need to provide the custom JVM arguments, we can do it when running the agent playbook.
+This is done with `-e agent_java_args="'-XX:StartFlightRecording=delay=10s,duration=24h,settings=profile,filename=/tmp/hyperfoil/workspace/hfa-hotrod.jfr'"` argument.

+> [!WARNING]
+> The name of the record file **needs** to be `/tmp/hyperfoil/workspace/hfa-hotrod.jfr`.
+All the other parameters in the `agent_java_args` or for recorder are optional.

+To download the files, the recorded system need to be stopped.
+The controller is stopped manually and the agent stops when the benchmark finishes.
+To download the controller recording, execute the controller playbook with the arguments `-e operation=stats -e test_runid=0000 -e hyperfoil_jfr=true`.
+The run ID needs to exist on the controller.
+To download the agent recording, execute the agent playbook with the argument `-e download_jfr=true`.

 EC2 Benchmark
 ------------